The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Experimental Evaluation

 \para{Tasks:} We evaluate \ourmethod{} on a real Franka Emika robot equipped with a Realsense D435 wrist-mounted camera, and utilize a comprehensive suite of diverse tasks illustrated in \figref{fig:real_tasks}.
 Our evaluation comprises three main task categories: First, we adopt four mildly constrained tasks from TAPAS-GMM~\cite{vonhartz2024art}.
 These include two long-horizon tasks (\texttt{MakeCoffee} and \texttt{BakeBread}), as well as two tasks focused on visual generalization (\texttt{PickAndPlace} and \texttt{PourDrink}).
 Second, we introduce four highly constrained tasks: \texttt{OpenCabinet}, \texttt{WipeDesk}, \texttt{ScoopWithSpatula}, and \texttt{PourSpiral}, each demanding precise motion prediction due to narrow operational tolerances.
 Third, we establish three multimodal tasks: \texttt{PickAndPlace}, \texttt{OpenDrawer}, and \texttt{WipeDesk}.
 Each admits multiple valid execution modes, e.g., placing objects at different locations, choosing among drawers, or wiping along different patterns.
 Qualitative examples of task executions are provided in the supplementary video.
 We train all policies on five task demonstrations for the unimodal tasks and 10 demonstrations for the multimodal tasks, and evaluate them for 25 episodes each.
 For ARP, we plan the trajectories using MPLib~\cite{mplib}.

 \para{Task Parameters:} Following TAPAS-GMM~\cite{vonhartz2024art}, we utilize DINO features to automatically extract relevant task parameters from RGB-D observations.
 This approach enables robust visual generalization, allowing policies to ignore distractor objects and generalize across object instances.
 We show that \ourmethod{} can leverage these features just as effectively.
 Specifically, we use DINO-derived task parameters on all mildly constrained tasks except \texttt{PickAndPlace}.
 For the remaining tasks, we employ FoundationPose~\cite{wen2024foundationpose} to estimate the task parameters, as the DINO-based approach is not well suited for estimating object \emph{orientations}.
-Importantly, all baseline models are also provided with the same estimated task parameters, whether extracted via DINO or FoundationPose, to ensure a fair comparison.
+Importantly, all baseline models are also provided with the same estimated task parameters, whether extracted via DINO or FoundationPose, to ensure a fair comparison. \rebuttal{\tabref{tab:dino_speed} lists the the DINO encoder's inference costs.}

 \para{Visual Generalization:} Additionally, we conduct a generalization study using \texttt{PickAndPlace} (FoundationPose) and \texttt{PourDrink} (DINO).
 In both tasks, we alter the visual environment using different tablecloths and tablets and introduce distractor objects.
 For the DINO-based experiment, we further test instance-level generalization by replacing the can and cup with various cans, bottles, cups, and mugs.
 FoundationPose does not generalize across object instances in the same way.
 Representative example scenes are shown in \figref{fig:viz_gen}, with the full range of generalization capabilities best appreciated in the supplementary video.